Nick Spencer marks ten years since Theos' first publication by looking at what the future holds for Christianity in the UK.

 Theos offers 6-month long, full time, paid internships for a Research Assistant, based at our Westminster offices.
 Please note you MUST be able to legally work in the UK.
 Please do not apply if you are not already legally able to work in the UK.

-We will keep your email on file but may not be able to acknowledge it unless you are shortlisted, due to the volume of applications received.
+If you send a CV we will keep your email on file but may not be able to acknowledge it, due to the volume of applications received.

 Ideally applicants should have completed an undergraduate degree in a related subject and be able to demonstrate some research experience from within this.